ulab-uiuc/research-town/research_bench/README.md

 ## How to Run

-To automate the entire process, use the provided `run.sh` script, which will:
+To automate the entire process, use the provided `download_paper.sh` script, which will:

 1. Download ArXiv papers based on your search criteria.
 2. Fetch references for the downloaded papers.